 Allow MB women in their 40s to self-refer for annual mammograms now.

-Manitoba women in their 40s cannot yet self-refer for a mammogram at age 40.
+Manitoba women age 40-44 cannot yet self-refer for a mammogram at age 40.

 Instead, they require a referral from a doctor and are not part of an organized screening program.